patricklity/Ztore-CMS-User-Guide/README.rst

 --------------

-description: This serves as the documentation of the MMS Module of CMS Platform
+Description: This serves as the documentation of the MMS Module of CMS Platform
 -------------------------------------------------------------------------------

 CMS USER GUIDE